darcato/pysmlib/docs/io.rst

     .. method:: rising ()

-        :returns: ``True`` if the input has just gone from 0 to not zero.
-Best to use only with boolean values (binary PVs).
+        :returns: ``True`` if the input has just increased.
+Best to use with boolean values (binary PVs), where it can be used to detect transitions from 0 to non-zero.

     .. method:: falling ()

-        :returns: ``True`` if the input has just gone from not zero to 0.
-Best to use only with boolean values (binary PVs).
+        :returns: ``True`` if the input has just decreased.
+Best to use with boolean values (binary PVs), where it can be used to detect transitions from non-zero to 0.

     .. method:: changing ()